 To help inspire you we've put together some of the top destinations and experiences worth seeking out in December 2017 as well as our guide to the best beach and wildlife destinations at this time of year.

-With our range of Christmas tours you can either embrace Christmas and head to a snowy winter wonderland or celebrate the festive season with sun, sea and sand in a sizzling part of the world.
+With our range of Christmas tours you can either embrace Christmas and head to a snowy winter wonderland in Scandinavia and Russia or celebrate the festive season with sun, sea and sand in a sizzling part of the world while enjoying an exotic cultural experience.

 It's the start of peak holiday season across Southeast Asia with perfect beach weather - the monsoons have cleared to welcome in clear skies, plenty of sunshine and low humidity.
 It's a similar story along the west coast of India and the Caribbean and Pacific coasts of Central America.
 Even the glittering coastline of South Africa's Cape Peninsula is ideal at this time of year so for that December beach holiday you're spoilt for choice.